- What is oral cancer?

 - Unexplained weight loss

-Some of the above signs and symptoms may also be present in benign tumors of oral cavity as well as in other diseases or cancers.
-However, if they persist for more than 2 weeks, one should consult a doctor for further evaluation.
+If the above signs/ symptoms persist for more than 2 weeks, one should consult a doctor for further evaluation.

 A thorough history is taken before the examination regarding duration and frequency of tobacco use in any form like cigarette, beedi, chewing pan, gutka, khaini etc and of alcohol consumption.